tomgxz/Kraken/README.md

   <!-- TODO: combine these screenshots -->

   There is validation of the inputs both client-side and server-side, so I needed to implement that into the JavaScript for the login and signup pages.
 I also need to add code so that when the all-seeing eye is pressed, the password field is miraculously revealed.
 For the validation, I will use the `verifyField` function that I have written in pseudocode (which will also be used in the Python backend).
 Because of this, there will be three files, `auth.js`, `login.js` and `signup.js` so that there is less duplicated code.
+There will also be a function `isEmail`, which uses a regex validation check to make sure that the email given is in a valid format.

 ##### /static/js/auth.js
   ```js